there are no serious side effects of using emergency contraceptive pills

 If your next period is more than seven days late, or is unusually light or short, you should take a pregnancy test as soon as possible.
 You can buy test kits from pharmacies and major supermarkets, or you can ask your GP.

-Using the EC pill repeatedly is much less effective than using a regular method of contraception.
-They are not intended to be a regular form of contraception.
+Using the emergency hormonal contraceptive pill repeatedly is much less effective than using a regular method of contraception.

 If you are unsure about either of these things, and you think you may have had unprotected sex in the last 72 hours, you should take emergency contraception.